keithalewis/papers/arxiv/um.md

 partial differential equations when using the Unified Model.

-The Unified Model provides a framework for a rigorous mathematical approach to understanding how to value, hedge, and manage the risk involved with trading actual market instruments.
+The Unified Model provides a framework for a rigorous mathematical approach to understanding how to value, hedge, and manage risk using realistic trading conditions.

 ## Introduction